 This part of the consent form is about optional studies that you can choose to take part in.
 They are separate from the main study described above.
 These optional studies will not benefit your health.
-The researchers leading this optional study hope the results will help other people with cancer in the future.
+The researchers leading these optional studies hope the results will help other people with cancer in the future.
 The results will not be added to your medical records and you or your study doctor will not know the results.

-Taking part in this optional study is your choice.
-You can still take part in the main study even if you say "no" to this study.
-There is no penalty for saying "no." You and your insurance company will not be billed for this optional study.
-If you sign up for, but cannot complete this optional study for any reason, you can still take part in the main study.
+Taking part in these optional studies is your choice.
+You can still take part in the main study even if you say "no" to any or all of these studies.
+There is no penalty for saying "no." You and your insurance company will not be billed for these optional studies.
+If you sign up for, but cannot complete any of these studies for any reason, you can still take part in the main study.

-Circle your choice of "yes" or "no" for the following study.
+Circle your choice of "yes" or "no" for each of the following studies.